comsolit/easy_googlemap/Documentation/Installation/Index.rst

 Installation
 ============

-This walkthrough will help you to implement the extension owl_slider at your TYPO3 site.
+This walkthrough will help you to implement the extension easy_googlemap at your TYPO3 site.

 #.
 Download the extension